AmielCyber/react-coffee-shop/README.md

 - [x] Migrated backend to typescript
 - [x] Add Zod library to validate
 - [x] Confirm password on change
-- [ ] Close account
+- [x] Delete an account
-- [ ] Checkmark/button acceptance that no order is actually placed
+- [x] Checkmark/button acceptance that no order is actually placed

 ## Performance